Ergodic SDEs on submanifolds and related numerical sampling schemes: Conclusions

 \section{Conclusions}

-Ergodic diffusion processes on a submanifold of $\mathbb{R}^d$ and the related numerical sampling schemes have been considered in this work.
-A family of SDEs have been obtained whose invariant measures coincide with the given probability measure on the submanifold.
+Ergodic diffusion processes on a submanifold of $\mathbb{R}^d$ and related numerical sampling schemes have been considered in this work.
+A family of SDEs has been obtained whose invariant measures coincide with the given probability measure on the submanifold.
 In particular, for the conditional probability measure, we found that the corresponding SDEs have a relatively simple form.
 We proposed and analyzed a consistent numerical scheme which only requires $1$st order derivatives of the reaction coordinate function.
-Different schemes (both constrained and unconstrained) sampling on the submanifolds are numerically evaluated.
+Different sampling schemes on the submanifolds are numerically evaluated.

-Our work extends the results in the literature and may further contribute to both the mathematical analysis and the development of numerical methods on related problems, in particular problems in molecular dynamics such as free energy calculation and model reduction of high-dimensional stochastic processes.
-Closely related to the current paper, in the future we would like to consider the following topics.
-Firstly, the ``non-reversible'' scheme (\ref{scheme-non-reversible}) is supported by a simple numerical example but theoretical justification still needs to be done.
+The current work extends results in the literature and may further contribute to both the analysis and the development of numerical methods on related problems, in particular problems in molecular dynamics such as free energy calculation and model reduction of high-dimensional stochastic processes.
+Closely related to the current paper, the following topics could be considered.
+First, the ``non-reversible'' scheme (\ref{scheme-non-reversible}) is supported by a simple numerical example but theoretical justification still needs to be investigated.
 This will be considered in future following the approach described in Remark~\ref{rmk-conjecture-non-reversible-scheme}.
-Secondly, the constrained numerical schemes considered in the current work do not involve system's momentum variables.
+Second, the constrained numerical schemes in the current work do not involve system's momentum variables.
 In view of the work~\cite{Tony-constrained-langevin2012}, it is interesting to study the Langevin dynamics under different constraints (such as certain variants of the map $\Theta$ used in this work).
-The softly constrained Langevin dynamics is also a relevant topic in this direction.
-Thirdly, there is a research interest in the literature to study the effective dynamics of molecular systems along a given reaction coordinate $\xi$.
+Third, there is a research interest in the literature to study the effective dynamics of molecular systems along a given reaction coordinate $\xi$.
 The coefficients of the effective dynamics are usually defined as averages on the level set of $\xi$~\cite{effective_dynamics}.
 As an application of the numerical scheme proposed in this work, we will study numerical algorithms to simulate the effective dynamics.
 This topic is related to the heterogeneous multiscale methods~\cite{hmm_review_2007} and the equation-free approach~\cite{eqfree-computer,eqfree-algo} in the literature.